 The History of GoGuides

-GoGuides started as a human-reviewed directory in the early 2000s.
-Today it’s being rebuilt as an independent, user-first AI search engine — focused on quality, transparency, and verifiable trust signals.
+GoGuides began as a human-reviewed web directory in the early 2000s.
+Today it is being rebuilt as independent search and verifiable trust infrastructure for the AI internet — connecting websites, trust records, machine-readable signals, and source-backed answers.

 Early days: a directory built on hand review